-Lastly, the Group has significant stock of maturing products, such as Scotch whisky, Irish whiskey, cognac, rum, brandy and wines, which are highly flammable.
+as Scotch whisky, Irish whiskey, cognac, rum, brandy and wines,

-The loss of a major industrial site or strategic inventory is considered a major risk for Pernod Ricard.
+RISK IDENTIFICATION AND DESCRIPTION POTENTIAL IMPACTS ON THE GROUP Today, the main identified causes that could result in the loss of a major industrial site or strategic inventory are: a fire and/or explosion related to the manufacture and handling of flammable products (e.g. alcohol); a natural catastrophe such as an earthquake, hurricane or flood; and a malicious act.
+Several Group sites are located in seismic zones, particularly in New Zealand, Armenia, California and Mexico.
+Certain sites, including the San José plant in Cuba, are exposed to risk of cyclones.
+Lastly, the Group has significant stock of maturing products, such The loss of a major industrial site or strategic inventory is considered a major risk for Pernod Ricard.
 The materialisation of this risk could result in a significant operating loss and as such a sharp drop or prolonged interruption in the supply of certain products, thereby preventing the Group from meeting consumer demand.
 Moreover, an incident at one of the sites, whether accidental or the result of a malicious act, could jeopardise the safety of Group employees or could cause environmental damage.